 5. Visit the most "in-demand" characters first.

 Leap's favorite part of the party is meeting all of the characters who are greeting guests in different locations.
 Many of your favorite Disney characters are wearing costumes.
-This year, it's all about the villains, who will be meeting at locations around the park.
-Jafar will be in Adventureland, the Queen of Hearts near Mad Tea Party and Lotso near Buzz Lightyear.
-And perhaps the biggest character question this year is "What about Elsa and Anna?"
-At Princess Fairytale Hall, guests can visit Anna and Elsa.
-This will be a bit of a disappointment for Lily, but the princes will not be meeting with the princesses this year.
 Because the lines can get very long for the most popular characters, we recommend meeting them either right when the party begins at 7 p.m. or at the party's end.
-Last year, Jack and Sally from "Nightmare Before Christmas" made their debuts at Magic Kingdom.
-They will be back this year at Town Square Courtyard, and we expect them to be popular again.
+Jack and Sally from "Nightmare Before Christmas" hold court at Town Square Courtyard, and we expect them to be popular again.
 (If you want a costume idea, check out our DIY Jack and Sally T-shirt.)

 Of course, if you're like us, it just wouldn't be right to not stop by and say "boo!" to Mickey and Minnie, but make sure to wait until the party's started or they won't have their costumes on!